Presessional courses: Frequently Asked Questions

 An interactive classroom atmosphere will be maintained as we will be using live streaming for many sessions.

-As a pre-sessional student studying remotely, you will be part of our online student community, and will be able to attend our weekly social activities.
+As a pre-sessional student studying remotely, you will be part of our online student community, and will be able to attend our online social activities.

 We also have an extensive welcome programme for when you arrive on campus, with particular activities for international students.
 This will ensure you are well prepared for your life and study in the UK.